-- A formal handling mechanism is followed for more serious or repetitive sexual harassment complaints, or when sexual harassment continues or the dispute between the two parties cannot be resolved using an informal mechanism. - A formal mechanism involves investigation.
+• A formal handling mechanism is followed for more serious or repetitive sexual harassment complaints, or when sexual harassment continues or the dispute between the two parties cannot be resolved using an informal mechanism.

+- A formal mechanism involves investigation.
 The complainant will be formally interviewed.
 The alleged harasser will be informed about the complaint and be given the opportunity to respond to the allegation.
 Witnesses, if any, may also be interviewed.
-It also involves making a finding on the balance of probabilities, i.e. is it more likely than not that sexual harassment has occurred. - If the complainant or alleged harasser is a minor or a person with intellectual disability, he / she is entitled to be accompanied by a parent / guardian / family member to attend the relevant interview so as to safeguard his / her rights. - If a panel is formed to handle the sexual harassment complaint, it should be composed of an equal, or almost equal, number of members of both sexes. - The interviews and the statements of both the complainant and the alleged harasser should be documented under formal handling process. - If necessary, arrangements should be made to avoid the complainant and the alleged harasser from getting into unnecessary contact, in particular, private contact, during the period of investigation.
+It also involves making a finding on the balance of probabilities, i.e., is it more likely than not that sexual harassment has occurred. - If the complainant or alleged harasser is underage, having intellectual or other disability, or experiencing communication difficulties (for example, because of the language or dialect used by the relevant person), he / she is entitled to be accompanied by a parent / guardian / family member / carer to attend the relevant interview so as to safeguard his / her rights. - If a panel is formed to handle the sexual harassment complaint, it should be composed of an equal, or almost equal, number of members of both sexes. - The interviews and the statements of both the complainant and the alleged harasser should be documented under formal handling process. - If necessary, arrangements should be made to avoid the complainant and the alleged harasser from getting into unnecessary contact, in particular, private contact, during the period of investigation. - A written report should be prepared to give a written account of the investigation outcome, disciplinary or other appropriate actions (if any) and the considerations behind to both the complainant and the alleged harasser. - If one party does not accept the investigation outcome, appeals to senior level of agency management should be allowed.

-- A written report should be prepared to give a written account of the investigation outcome, disciplinary or other appropriate actions (if any) and the considerations behind to both the complainant and the alleged harasser. - If one party does not accept the investigation outcome, appeals to senior level of agency management should be allowed. - If a case proceeds to conciliation, the person to be in charge of the conciliation process should be agreed by both the complainant and the alleged harasser.
-The mutually agreed settlement agreement, for instance, the need for making apologies and paying compensation, should be documented. - Organisations may consider using a flow chart to clearly indicate each step of the complaint handling procedure.
+If a case proceeds to conciliation, the person to be in charge of the conciliation process should be agreed by both the complainant and the alleged harasser.
+The mutually agreed settlement agreement, for instance, the need for making apologies and paying compensation, should be documented.